Syllabus

 Objectives

-3. to empower students to develop programming and analysis skills that involve development of scripts to change data format, execute applications, and analyze results.
+3. to empower students to develop programming and analysis skills that involve the development of scripts to change data format, execute applications, and analyze results.

 Content